janet-lang/janet/doc/Introduction.md

 binding.

-Janet provides a general solution to this problem in terms of the `(gensym)` function, which returns a symbol which is guarenteed to be unique and not collide with any symbols defined previously.
+Janet provides a general solution to this problem in terms of the `(gensym)` function, which returns a symbol which is guaranteed to be unique and not collide with any symbols defined previously.
 We can define our macro once more for a fully correct macro.

 ```lisp